dl9pf/meta-spdxscanner/README.md

 # meta-spdxscanner
-SPDX scanner support
+SPDX scanner(DoSOCSv2) support

-# Dependencies
+# This layer depends on:

+- openembedded-core
 - meta-openembedded/meta-oe
-  - PostgreSQL
 - meta-openembedded/meta-python

-  - jinja2
-  - SQLAlchemy
+# How to use

+- inherit the folowing class in your conf/local.conf for all of recipes or in some recipes which you want. inherit spdx-dosocs

+- Redefine SPDX_DEPLOY_DIR in conf/local.conf:
+  SPDX_DEPLOY_DIR = "$PATH_DEST/$SPDX_DESTDIR"